Frome: Culture

 The Frome Society for Local Study was founded in 1958 to make the history of Frome and the district better known, and to preserve its historic buildings and records; there is an annual programme of winter lectures and summer visits to places of interest as well as a wide range of research, donations, and publications.
 It has funded plaques across the town, to mark significant buildings and prominent persons.
 The Frome Museum has a particular important collection of artefacts from Singer's bronze foundry and houses a rolling display of local history including a Cockey lamp and shop contents.
 The library and archive is open to researchers by appointment throughout the year.

 Frome is served by two newspapers, the Frome & Somerset Standard and the Frome Times, the latter now has the third largest circulation in the county.
 In 2008, a 'not for profit' company called Frome Community Productions was formed by members of the community in order to develop and deliver FromeFM, an internet based community radio station.
 The station broadcasts 24 hours per day and is completely staffed by volunteers who produce features, interviews and music shows.
 In 2009, FromeFM commenced a service to stream the broadcasts to mobile phones.
 In late 2011 FromeFM was granted a broadcast licence and on 16 July 2012 began broadcast on 96.6FM in the Frome area.
 FromeTV, was another 'non-profit' organisation running an online TV station.

 Frome is home to the Frome Writers Collective – a not for profit organization.
 Its patron is Barry Cunningham OBE.

 Frome's Cheap Street is a location in episode six of the first series of BBC TV comedy The Fall and Rise of Reginald Perrin.
 Frome has provided the backdrop to historical dramas, such as Poldark, broadcast in 2016 which has regular scenes shot in Gentle Street, with a further shoot in December 2018 and Drover's Gold, filmed by BBC Wales in 1996.
 Wasted used exterior shots from Church Steps as the location for Stoned Henge.
 Catherine Hill, in the town centre, was the setting for the 2016 short film Lucky Chicken by Gulliver Moore which is available on YouTube.

-Aside from a thriving café culture, there is a wide range of restaurants in Frome.